wearsunscreen/viple/README.md

 ## Known Defects

-- The first and second pipes in the Flappy Bird level are not evenly spaced
-- LevelGemsDD can have unplayable grid, no possible triples to make

 ## Contributing

 Contributions to Viple are welcome!
-If you find any issues or have ideas for improvements, please feel free to open an issue or submit a pull request on the project's GitLab repository.
+Want to add a new level?
+Found a but?
+Have ideas for improvements?
+Please feel free to open an issue or submit a pull request on the project's GitLab repository.